BramVanroy/XML-frequency-lists/README.md

 # SONAR frequency lists
  - Sorted per component (cf. [component contents below](#sonar-components-contents))
+ - WRPEL, WRUEA, WRUED _not_ included because there are some issues with parsing.
+These components contain new media data so it is no surprise that Alpino has issues with parsing them.
+Because of inconsistent parsing, I did not provide frequency lists for these components.
  - Every component dir has two sub directories:
    - `with_pos/`: the POS tag of each keyword is included.
 This means that there is a distinction between homographs as long as they have different POS tags.
 The result is a frequency list with format `{token}\t{pos}\t{count}`